famesjranko/network-monitoring-dashboard/README.md

 ### Environment Variables

-These variables **can be set** in your `docker-compose.yml` file for the power cycling feature to work - of not set or not valid, restart button will be greyed out unavailable.
+These variables **can be set** in your `docker-compose.yml` file for the power cycling feature to work - if not set or not valid, restart button will be greyed out unavailable.

 | Variable           | Description                                  |
 | :----------------- | :------------------------------------------- |